barakplasma/sad-bastard-cookbook/content/48_Chinese-Style_Eggs_&_Tomato.md

++++
-## Chinese-Style Eggs & Tomato
+title = "Chinese-Style Eggs & Tomato"
++++

 **Core Ingredients**
-< Eggs
+- Eggs

-< Chopped tomatoes
+- Chopped tomatoes

-< Chopped garlic
+- Chopped garlic

-< Salt
+- Salt

-< Oil
+- Oil

-< Rice
+- Rice

 **Preparation**
-< Add oil to a fry pan and turn it to low or medium heat.
+- Add oil to a fry pan and turn it to low or medium heat.

-< Add chopped garlic to the fry pan.
+- Add chopped garlic to the fry pan.

-< Add eggs to the fry pan and stir them around so they become scrambled
+- Add eggs to the fry pan and stir them around so they become scrambled eggs.
-eggs.

-< Add chopped tomatoes to fry pan and stir around so they get a bit soft.
+- Add chopped tomatoes to fry pan and stir around so they get a bit soft.

-< Add salt.
+- Add salt.
 More than a pinch.

-< Serve over rice.
+- Serve over rice.

 **Variations**
-< Add soy sauce.
-Soy sauce is salty, so taste test before you add infinite salt
-and infinite soy sauce to the same dish.
+- Add soy sauce.
+Soy sauce is salty, so taste test before you add infinite salt and infinite soy sauce to the same dish.

-< Add sesame oil.
+- Add sesame oil.

-< Add Shaoxing wine.
+- Add Shaoxing wine.